Co-Management of herbs, pharmaceuticals

 By: Dr. Tamara Ramirez

 The limited understanding of the application of Ma-Huang has raise fears that affect reputation of Chinese herb.
-Manufacturers have commercialized and misuse the herb giving it a description that has nothing to do with the traditional application.
+Manufacturers have commercialized and misuse the herb giving it a application that has nothing to do with the traditional indication.

 Chi Powder was a product that became popular claiming to help individuals with low energy.
 Competitors with the manufacturer of Chi Powder worked on getting more ephedrine per capsule, until ephedrine doses became excessive.
 Once energizing effects were maximized, companies turned more attention to the weight loss characteristic.